Nos bénévoles n'ont pas encore traduit cet article en Français. Inscrivez-vous et aidez-nous à réaliser cette tâche !

 Worker, except that it has access to js-ctypes via a global

-Addons must use absolute URLs to load their workers, and that those URLs have to be using a
+Addons must use absolute URLs to load their workers, and those URLs have to be using a

 resource:// protocol (